 During the 1918-1919 winter season, they were in Washington DC and 407 Commonwealth was the home of Henry Dwight Sedgwick and his wife, Sarah Mary (Minturn) Sedgwick.
 They previously had lived at 6 Acorn.
 A former lawyer in New York City, he was an author, primarily of biographical works.
 Sarah Sedgwick died in January of 1919, and by 1920 Henry Sedgwick was living in Cambridge.

-Louise Amory continued to live at 407 Commonwealth during the 1925-1926 winter season, but moved soon thereafter to 68 Beacon.
+Louise Amory continued to live at 407 Commonwealth during the 1925-1926 winter season, but moved thereafter to 68 Beacon.

 Katharine McCormick made 407 Commonwealth her Boston home.
 Her mother continued to live at 393 Commonwealth.
-They also maintained a home, Prangins, outside of Geneva, Switzerland, which Josephine Dexter had purchased in 1929.
+They also maintained a home, Prangins, outside of Geneva, Switzerland, which Josephine Dexter purchased in 1929.

 Katharine McCormick continued to live at 407 Commonwealth and to maintain Prangins in Switzerland and a home in Santa Barbara.
 She also owned her mother’s former home at 393 Commonwealth, apparently leaving it vacant until about 1952, when she moved there from 407 Commonwealth.

-In May of 1954, Garland School filed for (and subsequently received) permission to convert 407 Commonwealth from a singfe-family dwelling into a dormitory, and also to cut openings in the party wall, connecting it with 409 Commonwealth.
+In May of 1954, Garland School filed for (and subsequently received) permission to convert 407 Commonwealth from a single-family dwelling into a dormitory, and also to cut openings in the party wall, connecting it with 409 Commonwealth.